-Angle-closure glaucoma accounts for about 10% of all glaucomas in the US.
+Angle-closure glaucoma accounts for about 10% of all glaucomas in the United States.

 Etiology of Angle-Closure Glaucoma

-Angle-closure glaucoma is caused by factors that either pull or push the iris up into the angle (ie, junction of the iris and cornea at the periphery of the anterior chamber), physically blocking drainage of aqueous and raising intraocular pressure (IOP) (see table Open-Angle Glaucoma Primary Open-Angle Glaucoma Primary open-angle glaucoma is a syndrome of optic nerve damage associated with an open anterior chamber angle and an elevated or sometimes average intraocular pressure (IOP).
-Symptoms are a... read more ).
+Angle-closure glaucoma is caused by factors that either pull or push the iris up into the angle (ie, junction of the iris and cornea at the periphery of the ), physically blocking drainage of aqueous and raising intraocular pressure (IOP) (see table ).
 Elevated IOP damages the optic nerve.

 Pathophysiology of Angle-Closure Glaucoma

-Angle closure may be primary (cause is unknown) or secondary to another condition (see table Open-Angle Glaucoma Primary Open-Angle Glaucoma Primary open-angle glaucoma is a syndrome of optic nerve damage associated with an open anterior chamber angle and an elevated or sometimes average intraocular pressure (IOP).
-Symptoms are a... read more ) and can be acute, subacute (intermittent), or chronic.
+Angle closure may be primary (cause is unknown) or secondary to another condition and can be acute, subacute (intermittent), or chronic.

 Primary angle-closure glaucoma

 Narrow angles are not present in young people.
 As people age, the lens of the eye continues to grow.
 In some but not all people, this growth pushes the iris forward, narrowing the angle.
-Risk factors for developing narrow angles include family history, advanced age, and ethnicity; risk is higher among people of Asian and Inuit ethnicity and lower among people of European and African ethnicities.
+Risk factors for developing narrow angles include family history, advanced age, and race; risk is higher in Asian and Inuit populations and lower in European and African populations.

 Intermittent angle-closure glaucoma occurs if the episode of pupillary block resolves spontaneously after several hours, usually after sleeping supine.